Damping Off In Seedlings

 And follow grandpa’s advice — pay attention; to soil and moisture conditions, to the weather and to your seedlings.
 It’s your first line of defense in all things to do with your garden.

-Tip: AquaShield is a liquid compost solution that has been shown to help suppress damping off diseases in both soil and hydroponic gardens.
+Tip: Hydroguard is a a natural bacterial root inoculant and water treatment that has been shown to help suppress damping off diseases in both soil and hydroponic gardens.

 Photo Credit: Department of Crop Sciences, University of Illinois